ankitjoshi/Sitecore-Item-Audit-Tool/README.md

 * Placeholder key present
 * Allowed controls set

-10) Placeholder folder path/ID to exclude- This field is to specify the folder path or ID which you want to exclude from your placeholders report.
+**10) Placeholder folder path/ID to exclude-** This field is to specify the folder path or ID which you want to exclude from your placeholders report.
 Note- Only one path/ID is allowed to set here.

-11) Database- To seelct the darget database (master/web)- if left blank- master database will be used.
+** 11) Database-** To seelct the darget database (master/web)- if left blank- master database will be used.

-12) Is Project Helix Based- If checked- then feature template will be enabled and option is provided to select include feature template path/ID or exclude feature template.
+** 12) Is Project Helix Based-** If checked- then feature template will be enabled and option is provided to select include feature template path/ID or exclude feature template.
 If you have multiple locations where your feature templates are stored, then you can pass multiple IDs or paths to this field and once done you will have the following details for each item:
 * ID
 * Name